pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 The term lambda expression comes from lambda calculus, written as λ-calculus, where λ is the Greek letter lambda.
 This form of calculus deals with defining and applying functions.

-With lambdas, you won't be able to do things that you couldn't do before them, but they allow to program in a more simple way with a style called functional programming, a different paradigm than object-oriented programming.
+As a result, lambdas simplify code in a way called functional programming, a different paradigm than object-oriented programming.

 A lambda expression has three parts: